Franceskling/final_project/README.md

      MAE- The average of the absolute differences between the predicted values and actual vales, all differences have the same weight

      R-squared score- A measure of best fit that shows how much variation of a dependent variable is explained by the independent     variable

+     Naive RMSE- Same as RMSE with the assumption that predictions will mirror previous week sales